juliomrqz/vue-warehouse/README.md

 ## Documentation & Support

-If you want extra details of how to configure and use this plugin, the full documentation is available at [https://www.bazzite.com/docs/vue-warehouse][documentation].
+- If you want extra details of how to configure and use this plugin, the full documentation is available at [https://www.bazzite.com/docs/vue-warehouse][documentation].

-For questions and support, use the [Issues section][issues].
+- For questions and support, use the [Issues section][issues].

-You may also want to [follow the company supporting this project on Twitter][twitter].
+- You may also want to [follow the company supporting this project on Twitter][twitter].

-### Commercial Support
+### Professional Support

 This project is sponsored by [Bazzite][bazzite-website].
-If you require assistance on your project(s), please contact us at [https://www.bazzite.com/contact][contact-page].
+If you require Professional Assistance on your project(s), please contact us at [https://www.bazzite.com/contact][contact-page].

 ## Contributing